Even though I’ve had my fair share of personal & professional struggles, I consider myself a pretty lucky person.

 and I’m just trying to fully live it.

 I was born in Los Angeles, but a lot of my childhood happened an ocean away in Malaysia.
-When I moved back to LA for the last two years of high school, I was technically coming “home,” but it did not feel like home.
+When I moved back for the last two years of high school, I was technically coming home.
+It didn't feel like it.

-I showed up as the new FOB kid, fresh off the boat, with the wrong accent, the wrong references, and no friends.
+I showed up as the new kid with the wrong accent, the wrong references, and no friends.
 Lunchtime was the worst.
-I would walk the perimeter of campus just to avoid the small calculations of where to sit, who to talk to, how to not look completely out of place.
+I'd walk the perimeter of campus just to avoid the small calculations of where to sit, who to talk to, how to not look completely out of place.

-Since I didn’t have the requirements to enroll in University, I started at a community college.
-There, I took a job running financial aid seminars at local low income high schools and sometimes giving talks about college access.
-It was the first time I felt the weight of my words on someone else’s life.
+Since I didn't have the requirements to enroll in university, I started at a community college.
+There I took a job running financial aid seminars at local low-income high schools, sometimes giving talks about college access.
+It was the first time I felt the weight of my words on someone else's life.
 That feeling became a through-line.

-During the war in Ukraine in 2022, I helped build and advise projects focused on refugee housing, medical transportation, equipment, and the practical needs that appear when people are forced to move overnight.
-In May 2022, in Latvia, I found myself speaking on a panel about humanitarian aid for Ukraine.
-Sitting next to me on stage was Iryna Bushmina, who would become my life partner.
+During the war in Ukraine in 2022, I helped build and advise projects focused on refugee housing, medical transportation, and the practical needs that appear when people are forced to move overnight.
+In May 2022, speaking on a panel in Latvia about humanitarian aid, I met the woman who would become my life partner.

-At this point in life, I care less about titles and more about time: how we spend it, what we leave behind, and how we document the journey while we are still on it.
+At this point I care less about titles and more about time: how we spend it, what we leave behind, and how we document the journey while we're still on it.

-If something here resonates with you, I hope it lingers.
+If something here resonates, I hope it lingers.